Ishwarpatra/toc_aiagent/commit.md

-Commit Description: Deterministic Validator & Auto-Repair Overhaul
+Commit Record

+Commit: Refactor: Replace AI Validator with Deterministic Engine

+Author: Iswar patra

+Date: Dec 3, 2025

-🚀 Summary
+Summary

 Refactored the validation architecture to replace the LLM-based "Agent 3" with a pure Python deterministic engine (validator.py).
 This eliminates hallucinations where the validator would incorrectly flag valid DFAs.
-Additionally, the Auto-Repair engine has been significantly hardened to handle multi-character patterns (e.g., "starts with bb") and prevent graph corruption ("spaghetti graphs").
+Additionally, the Auto-Repair engine has been significantly hardened to handle multi-character patterns (e.g., "starts with bb") and prevent graph corruption.

-🛠 Key Architectural Changes
+ Key Architectural Changes

 1. New Validator Engine (validator.py)